juroberttyb/blog/src/robert_chu.md

 }
 ```

-If you would like to have a drink with me, or just wanna be out together, or you have some interesting problems to work on and consider me to be a good fit, you can contact me with email
+If you would like to have a drink with me, or just wanna be out together, or you have some interesting problems to work on and consider me to be a good fit, you can contact me with email, or find me on [Twitter](https://x.com/zhuboxuan2), [LinkedIn](https://www.linkedin.com/in/robber26)
 - juroberttyb@gmail.com

 Anyway, happy to have you here, sincerely.